Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ### Send request to the service

 The following example shows how to send a speech recognition request to Microsoft speech REST end points.
 It uses `interactive` recognition mode.
-Please replace `YOUR_AUDIO_FILE` with the path to your prerecorded audio file, and `YOUR_ACCESS_TOKEN` with the authorization token you got in the previous step [Get authorization token](##get-authorization-token)
+Replace `YOUR_AUDIO_FILE` with the path to your prerecorded audio file, and `YOUR_ACCESS_TOKEN` with the authorization token you got in the previous step [Get authorization token](##get-authorization-token)

 # [Powershell](#tab/Powershell)
 ```Powershell